-- Length in proportion to body length - Cat should stand firmly w/ no weakness or lack of mobility in hindquarters. - Note Try to watch the cat take a step or two either on the table or when entering in the cage to check for mobility. - We also want straight ankles showing no signs of arthritis.
+- Length in proportion to body length - Cat should stand firmly w/ no weakness or lack of mobility in hindquarters. - No abnormal thickening in rear legs just below hock area. - Note Try to watch the cat take a step or two either on the table or when entering in the cage to check for mobility. - We also want straight ankles.